 It works with popular browser-based webmail services such as Gmail, Hotmail, Yahoo! and GMX.
 It makes using PGP about as painless as it gets.
 However, it is not as secure as using PGP with a dedicated email client.

-Encrypted webmail services with a privacy focus have proliferated over the last two years or so.
+Encrypted webmail services with a privacy focus have proliferated over the last two years.
 The most notable of these are ProtonMail and Tutanota.
-These are much easier to use than PGP and, unlike PGP, hide emails’ metadata.
+These are much easier to use than PGP and, unlike PGP, hide email metadata.
 Both services now also allow non-users to securely reply to encrypted emails sent to them by users.

 Protonmail is much more secure than most webmail services.

-The bottom line with such services is they are as easy to use as Gmail, while being much more private and secure.
-They will also not scan your emails to sell you stuff.
+The bottom line with such services is that they are as easy to use as Gmail, while being much more private and secure.
+They also won't scan your emails to sell you stuff.
 However, never regard them as being anywhere near as secure as using PGP with a stand-alone email program.

-It is also possible to encrypt stored emails by encrypting the email storage folder using a program such as VeraCrypt (discussed later).
-This page explains where Thunderbird stores emails on different platforms (for example).
+It is also possible to encrypt stored emails by encrypting the email storage folder using a program such as VeraCrypt (which I'll discuss later).

-At the end of the day, emails are an outdated communications system.
-And when it comes to privacy and security, email is fundamentally broken.
-End-to-end encrypted VoIP and instant messaging are much more secure ways to communicate online.
+At the end of the day, emails are an outdated communications system and fundamentally broken when it comes to privacy and security.
+End-to-end encrypted VoIP calls and instant messaging are much more secure ways of communicating online.

-Regular phone calls (landline or mobile) are never secure, and you cannot make them so.
-It’s not the just the NSA and GCHQ; governments everywhere (where they have not already done so) are keen on recording all citizens’ phone calls.
+Regular phone calls (landline and mobile) are never secure, and you can't change this.
+It's not just the NSA and GCHQ you have to worry about, either.
+Governments everywhere are keen on recording citizens' phone calls.

-Unlike emails and internet use, which can be obfuscated (as this article tries to show), phone conversations are always wide open.
+Unlike emails and internet use, which can be obfuscated (as this article tries to demonstrate), phone conversations are always wide open.

 Even if you buy anonymous and disposable "burner phones" (behavior which marks you out as either worryingly paranoid or engaged in highly criminal activity), a lot of information can be gathered through the collection of metadata.